silvercircle/silvercircle.github.io/_got-theories/bran-is-the-night-king.md

 * Bran claims he can see *everything past*.
 Sansa explains to Arya, *he has visions*.

-* The Three-Eyed Raven explains to Bran that <<*he will never be able to walk again but instead will fly*>>.
+* The Three-Eyed Raven explains dies to Bran that <<*he will never be able to walk again but instead will fly*>>.
 Many believe it meant that Bran will, at some time, warg into a dragon.
 Possible?
 Sure, but maybe it was really meant he will *fly through time*.